7 Formulas For Writing Engaging LinkedIn Posts (With Help From AI)

 On LinkedIn, this can be anything from asking them to sign up for an event to directing them to your business blog/website to read more content.
 Your text should offer a solution to the reader's problem that they can use right away.

 Establishing yourself as an industry thought leader is the goal on LinkedIn — and these seven tips should help you get there.
 Be sure to craft a strong hook to entice readers, use relevant hashtags and a couple of emojis, and close your post with a compelling CTA directing your reader wherever you want them to go next.
+If you want to read more about Linkedin writing, check out our guide to writing company profiles.

 You can lean on the powerful features of Wordtune for ideas and edits.
 Spices, such as Explain and Give an example, can be particularly helpful for LinkedIn posts.
 With this helpful editor as your guide, crafting a compelling LinkedIn post can be easier than ever.